Yura52/delu/README.rst

 so you can learn things and start using them in any order.*

-The "Usage & API" section on the website is the main source of knowledge about DeLU: it provides usage examples, explanations and docstrings.
+The "Usage & API" section on the website provides usage examples, explanations and docstrings
+--- it is the main source of knowledge about DeLU.

 How to contribute
 -----------------